Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 - Herniated Disks

-Sometimes this surgery is used to help stabilize a spine but this does not help to cure the spinal injury.
+Sometimes this surgery is used to help stabilize a spine, but this does not help to cure the spinal injury.
 This surgery will require extensive rest and rehabilitation.
 And even with that, the person who suffers from a spinal injury will not completely heal.
-Reason being that surgery can possibly impact the covering of the spinal cord (the dura) or other nerves associated with the central nervous system.
+Reason being that surgery can impact the covering of the spinal cord (the dura) or other nerves associated with the central nervous system.

 Nerve fibers (that can become exposed during surgery) are vital to body movements since they branch off and venture through the openings in the vertebrae.

 Scientists are in the process of trying to find to stop cellular death and ways to promote cell growth.
 For those who are looking for an alternative treatment, they can ask their doctors if there are any experimental procedures they can undergo.
 However, these are always hazardous and tricky procedure with no guarantee that the procedure will leave you okay.
 In some cases, the pain and suffering you already feel can be worst after the operation.
 It is essential to keep this in mind.